Celebrate a change of season with Lebanon’s Feast & Fall-y

 Lebanon will celebrate the arrival of fall this weekend with the sixth annual Feast & Fall-y.

-The event will be held Saturday, Sept.
-25 from 10 a.m. to 7 p.m. in the Mulberry Street Plaza near E. Mulberry and N. Mechanic Streets in downtown Lebanon.
+The event is 10 a.m. to 7 p.m.
+Saturday, Sept.
+25, in the Mulberry Street Plaza near East Mulberry and North Mechanic streets in downtown Lebanon.

 Organizers have dubbed the autumn-themed festival as a “fall market for foodies and one-of-a-kind seasonal finds.”